 - Students in the Honors Program will enroll in a special honors section of First Year Seminar, ECC 101 (students enrolling in the program after the first year will not be responsible for taking the Honors section of a course they have already taken). - Students in the Program can enroll in an Honors Seminar (HON200) when offered. - 3.
-All students enrolled in the program will attend all Honors events. - 4.
-Students in the Program must maintain a 3.50 cumulative GPA throughout.
+All students enrolled in the program will attend all Honors events.

+- 4. Students in the Program must maintain a 3.50 cumulative GPA throughout.
 If a student's GPA falls below 3.50 at the conclusion of a semester, that student will be placed on Honors probation.
 If this student's GPA is not at least 3.50 by the end of the next semester, the student will no longer be eligible for the Program. - 5.
-All Honors students must complete the 10 Essentials and a minor outside of their major or take at least 12 hours of coursework at the 300 level outside their majors (ENG301W and ECC490W may not be used for this requirement).
+All Honors students must complete the 10 Essentials and a minor or take at least 12 hours of coursework outside of their majors at the 200 level or above, at least 6 hours of which must be at the 300 level or above (ENG301W and ECC490W may not be used for this requirement).
 Students are encouraged to take Honors sections of courses when available. - 6.
 Students may take internship, independent study, or foreign study courses for honors designation credit if the students, internship director, faculty supervisor, and Honors Program Director all agree that the experience/course is worthy in its curriculum, assignments, and expectations for honors credit. - 7.
 Students taking foreign language through the Intermediate level will receive Honors designation as so on their transcript. - 8.
 Students in the Program will enroll in HON301 (Honors Prospectus Preparation), for one hour of credit, prior to taking HON410W and HON420W.
 At the completion of HON301, students will have selected a thesis committee consisting of a thesis advisor and two additional readers, at least one of whom must be outside the student's major area, and one of whom will be the Honors Program Director.
-In addition, students with the approval of the thesis committee, will construct and comply with a mutually agreed upon schedule for all phases of the thesis from selection of a topic through completion of a final draft. - Students in the Program will enroll in HON410W (Senior Thesis Preparation) for two hours of credit, and HON420W (Senior Thesis Presentation) for two hours of credit, during their last two semesters.
+In addition, students with the approval of the thesis committee, will construct and comply with a mutually agreed upon schedule for all phases of the thesis from selection of a topic through completion of a final draft. - 9.
+Students in the Program will enroll in HON410W (Senior Thesis Preparation) for two hours of credit, and HON420W (Senior Thesis Presentation) for two hours of credit, during their last two semesters.
 HON410W and HON420W are independent studies that culminate in writing a thesis based on original research or in a creative project of similar scope which may be interdisciplinary or in the student's major area.
 During HON410W, students will submit drafts of their thesis to committee members for their input.
 During HON420W, students will submit and complete the final draft and make an oral report before a public audience.
 All students enrolled in the Honors Program will attend the presentation.